rmonico/taskwarrior-reminder/readme.md

 # Taskwarrior reminder script

-A simple script to popup notifications (via `notify-send` command or another specified on configs).
+A simple script to popup notifications (via `notify-send` command or another specified on configs) for taskwarrior tasks with **reminder** UDA attribute set.

 `installer.sh` script will create service and link it with the timer on right folder.